ihucos/plash/README.md

  Installed to ./python
 ```

-This will give you an executable file named `./python` that can be commited to version control and should behave just like the python installed in you operating system.
+This will give you an executable file named `./python` that can be commited to version control and should behave just like the python installed in your operating system.
 Behind the scenes the requierements are installed in an fresh debian system.
+Rebuilding happens automatically.